MelbourneHighSchoolRobotics/ev3sim/docs/setup.rst

     ev3attach demo.py Robot-0

 Which, provided a simulation is already running, attaches some demo code to that robot.
-You can use your own ev3dev2 code instead of ``demo.py``, and right clicking a robot in the simulation will copy it's ID to the clipboard, so you can specify which robot to attach to, rather than ``Robot-0``.
+Each robot has a unique ID that you can use to attach your own code to, starting from 0.
+You can right click on a robot in the simulation to copy it's ID to the clipboard, so you can specify which robot to attach to, rahter than ``Robot-0``.

-More information on the use of these commands can be given with ``ev3sim -h`` or ``ev3attach -h``.
+This is much the same as the previous command, where you need to be in the appropriate directory.
+You can use your own ev3dev2 code instead of ``demo.py``

 .. _bot.yaml: https://github.com/MelbourneHighSchoolRobotics/ev3sim/tree/main/ev3sim/robots/bot.yaml